erdi/webdriver-binaries-gradle-plugin/README.md

 ### Importing into IDE

-The project is setup to work with IntelliJ IDEA, simply import it using the native IntelliJ IDEA import for Gradle projects.
+The project is set up to work with IntelliJ IDEA, simply import it using the native IntelliJ IDEA import for Gradle projects.

 ### Tests